 If you are a new blogger or you want to start a blog you need to know the truth about blogging from the beginning.
-Here are some blogging truths and blogging tips for beginners guaranteed to get you started on the right path.
+Here are some blogging truths and blogging tips every new lifestyle blogger ought to know to start on the right path.

 Make a blog site no problem – haha I wish!
 I was “oops-ing” through the entire process.
 Like oops, I guess I shouldn’t have changed that code in the editor … like oops.
 Nevertheless, it has been a learning experience one I wouldn’t change for the world.
 So it’s been a year now since Chiclypoised has been live and I must say the journey has been crazy.
 Between crashing this website, a couple of times, deleting pictures from MySQL database without knowing this experience has been fun.
 I am glad I never took blogging seriously from the beginning, because if I did I would no doubt be frustrated and quit.
 Yes, quit!